rubenros1795/parlamint-showcase/README.md

 3. To what extent do we see changes in the politicality of scientific knowledge as measured through the interaction between employment and contestation?

 ## Methods
 The text analysis is done in Python.
 In the ```code``` folder, all the scripts can be found.
-The case is based primarily on established text analysis methods such as frequency analysis, sentiment analysis, TF-IDF and word embeddings.
+The case is based primarily on established text analysis methods such as frequency analysis, sentiment analysis and word association measures such as PMI.

 ## Data
 The data comes in ```TEI``` xml format.
 From this, ```.txt``` files are generated that can be easily queried with their associated metadata.